visgl/deck.gl/dev-docs/code-guidelines.md

 * always type out identifiers, no one letter of abbreviations like `array.map(e => e + 1)`;

 As always, exceptions OK where it makes sense (e.g. `AnimationLoop.start`)

+## Logging

+We use [probe.gl](https://uber-web.github.io/probe.gl) for all information printed to the console.
+The minimalist library allows us to mange formatting, repeated messages and log priority in one place.

+* API deprecation and removal
+* Warnings
+* Errors
+* Debug logs

 ### assert